catalinmares/Elements-of-Computer-Graphics/README.md

 **2. Plane with engine**

-In this homework I implemented a plane which travels above the sea, avoiding obstacles and collecting fuel cans for refilling the fuel bar.
+In this project I implemented a plane which travels above the sea, avoiding obstacles and collecting fuel cans for refilling the fuel bar.
 Apart from the basic implementation requested by this homework, I implemented a custom plane movement for going left and right, beside up and down.
 What I also did is I